smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 All Action: Helper Classes
 ===============================================================================

-Every now and then we have ``Helper`` classes with only methods and no state.
+Every now and then we have helper classes with only methods and no state.
 Stateless classes can be made ``static`` to prevent them from being instantiated or having instance variables added.
 If you had a helper classes for ``Uri``'s it might look like this: